GauthierBassereau/gauthierbassereau.github.io/_posts/2025-09-10-world-model-robotic.md

 ---
 layout: post
-title: World Models as policies for Robot
+title: World Model as a Robot Policy
 summary: Creation of a world model, conditioned on memory, text and actions.
 ---
 <!--more-->